2019-bgmp/demultiplexing-pranavs22/Part2/submission/README.txt

 """Converts a single character into a phred score"""

 Function:4 store_index
-''' This funtion parses indexes deom index file and stores them in a dictionary'''
+''' This funtion parses indexes from index file and stores them in a dictionary'''

 Function:5 create_files
-'''This function return a dictionary of files with barcodes as key(string)
+'''This function returns a dictionary of files with barcodes as key(string)
-    and their path as value (tuple) generates 48 files dual-mathced pairs'''
+    and their path as value (tuple) generates 48 files that have dual-mathced pairs'''

 Function:6 check_qual_scores
 ''' This function returns True if quality score is greater than desired cutoff'''